Clustering of Local Extrema in Planck CMB maps: Introduction

-One-point statistics provides significant information regarding the abundance of the underlying features while the complex nature of cosmological stochastic fields is essentially going beyond one-point analysis.
-To characterize such complexity, we should take into account much more complicated behavior in precise observations.
+One-point statistics provides considerable information regarding the abundance of the underlying features while the complex nature of cosmological stochastic fields is essentially going beyond a one-point analysis.
+To characterize such complexity, we should take into account much more complicated behaviour in precise observations.
 Subsequently, $N$-point correlation functions of arbitrary features are therefore common estimators.
-In the context of Two-Point Correlation Function (TPCF), there are two relevant measures to asses clustering: I) weighted TPCF deals with the autocorrelation and II) unweighted TPCF estimates the excess probability of finding a pair of features by imposing a typical condition for a given distance (or e.g. time, angle) separation \citep{peeb80,kaiser1984spatial,peac85,lumusden89,Bardeen:1985tr,Bond:1987ub,davis_peeb83,hamilton1993toward,szaouti98,hewet82,landy93}.
+In the context of Two-Point Correlation Function (TPCF), there are two relevant measures to asses clustering: I) the weighted TPCF deals with the autocorrelation and II) the unweighted TPCF estimates the excess probability of finding the pair of features by imposing proper conditions for a given separation distance (or e.g. time, angle) \citep{peeb80,kaiser1984spatial,peac85,lumusden89,Bardeen:1985tr,Bond:1987ub,davis_peeb83,hamilton1993toward,szalay88,hewet82,Landy:1993yu,Marcos-Caballero:2015lxp}.
 In principle, there is a systematic relation between both TPCFs \citep{rice1954selected,taqqu1977law,kaiser1984spatial,szalay88,desjacques2010modeling,desjacques2018large}.